-- 4 In the Simulation step, select k21 as the only input and tumor weight as the output. - 5 Hit Run from the Home tab to run the program again. - 6 Once the simulation finishes, the results are automatically plotted in a new plot tab.
+- In the Simulation step, select k21 as the only input and $tumor_weight$ as the output.
+Disable the default plot generation by clicking the plot button at the top of the step. - 5 Hit Run from the Home tab to run the program again. - Once the simulation finishes, the sensitivity results are stored in the LastRun folder.
+Expand the LastRun folder.
+Click results.
+Then select time from the Plot section on the Home tab.